interskyintegrations/Blog/01_AZContainerAppsBoomi/README.md

 1. **`main.bicep`**: The primary infrastructure definition file (see code below).
 2. **`main.parameters.json`**: Parameter values for your deployment (see code below).

-The file structure could look like this:
-. ├─ main.bicep └─ main.parameters.json